-Although drug addiction is a complex phenomenon, still there are many theories concerning biological, psychological, and social aspects.
+Let’s talk about drug addiction in Islamic perspective.
+Islamabad ISB Rehab Clinic has specifically conceived this post to provide you with valuable insights.
+Although drug addiction is a complex phenomenon, there are many theories concerning biological, psychological, and social aspects.
 There is no single cause or explanation for this phenomenon.
-In terms of drug addiction in the Islamic perspective, the related explanations can help those professionals who are practicing under the tenets of Islam to understand the religious dynamics of drug addiction such as what Islam describes as drug use and reasons to get addicted to substances.
+In terms of drug addiction in the Islamic perspective, the related explanations can help those professionals who are practicing under the tenets of Islam to understand the drug addiction in Islamic perspective, such as what Islam describes as drug use and reasons for getting addicted to substances.

 Let’s delve further into our topic about drug addiction in Islamic perspective